Pungent Stench: For God Your Soul... For Me Your Flesh

-Pungent Stench's debut For God Your Soul...
-For Me Your Flesh was released in April 1990.
-Described as raw and primitive, it shows the band favoring simple song structures and visceral, demented aggression over technical proficiency and over-complicated soloing.
+Pungent Stench's debut, For God Your Soul...
+For Me Your Flesh, was released in April 1990.
+Described as raw and primitive, it favores simple song structures and visceral aggression over technical proficiency and soloing.
 The album's title track made it to the "100 Best Death Metal Songs" list compiled by the German version of Metal Hammer.

-Around the time their first record came out, Pungent Stench were already an experienced live band, having played with Carcass, Entombed, Napalm Death, Extreme Noise Terror, Atrocity and Prong, among others.
-By the end of the year they organized their first, six-week European tour (named the "Fleisch Tour"), with Master headlining and Paul Speckmann's thrash metal side project Abomination as the opening act.
+Around the time their first record came out, Pungent Stench were an experienced live band, having played with Carcass, Entombed, Napalm Death, Extreme Noise Terror, Atrocity and Prong, among others.
+By the end of the year, they organized their first, six-week European tour (named the "Fleisch Tour"), with Master headlining and Paul Speckmann's thrash metal side project Abomination opening.

 Musical style and influences

 Pungent Stench were initially inspired by early grindcore (Repulsion, Napalm Death, Terrorizer), death metal (Master, Autopsy, Slaughter, Deceased) and doom metal bands such as Saint Vitus and Witchfinder General.
 By the time of For God Your Soul...
 For Me Your Fleshs release their listening habits widened considerably.
 In an interview to Michigan-based fanzine Rot, drummer Alex Wank declared that he was currently into hardcore punk (Sheer Terror, Agnostic Front), industrial music (Swans, Laibach, Coil, Foetus), black metal (Mayhem, Darkthrone, Beherit), alternative metal pioneers Faith No More and "rape rock" group The Mentors.

 Though Pungent Stench is a death metal band, its musical style has also been influenced by rock and blues.
 Such non-metal influences can be heard on songs such as "Viva la muerte", "Madcatmachopsychoromantik", "Family Man" and "Got MILF?".
 Schirenc's choice of guitar (he often plays a Fender Telecaster, a rarity among metal guitarists) probably signals these influences.